Student Laptop Purchasing Guidelines

 System Memory – All running applications on a system must be stored in system memory where the processor can access the data.
 System memory is relatively easy and affordable to upgrade later in the lifespan of the laptop, so decisions made on initial memory usually are not permanent, as they are with the processors.
 The exception to this rule is with some Ultrabook or Tablet models, where memory is typically not upgradeable.

-Most new laptops today ship with DDR3 or DDR4 memory, which can transfer data at a faster rate than previous DDR2 and DDR types.
+Most new laptops today ship with DDR4 memory, which can transfer data at a faster rate than previous types.
 (The memory type is not upgradable, but the capacity of the memory on the DIMM chip is.)
 The amount of total memory that a laptop can support is determined by the operating system (32-bit vs. 64-bit) and the system architecture.
-Most 32-bit systems will support up to 4GB, while the 64-bit operating systems will support the maximum that the system architecture can support (generally 8GB – 32GB ).
+Most 64-bit operating systems will support the maximum that the system architecture can support (generally 8GB – 32GB ).
 Although the minimum WVWC requirement is lower, we recommend at least 8GB of total memory.

 Most WVWC recommended models have at least 2 DIMM slots for memory chips and have base configurations that utilize only one of the slots (ex.
-8GB as 1x8GB DIMM) leaving a slot open for upgrade at a later time.
+8GB as 1x8GB DIMM) leaving a slot open for an upgrade at a later time.

 Operating System – WVWC requires our students to have the ability to install and run Microsoft Windows-based software on their laptops.
-We support Windows 8/8.1, and Windows 10.
+Microsoft Windows 10 is the supported operating system at WVWC.